Neol00/zramroot/README.md

 DEBUG_MODE="no"
 ```
 Set to "yes" for verbose logging to `/var/log/zramroot-*.log` on the physical hard-drive root partition.
 All debug logs are exclusively written to the physical storage device, never to the zram device, ensuring logs persist even if zramroot encounters issues.

+**Note:** Persistent logging to the physical disk is fully implemented in both initramfs-tools and mkinitcpio versions.

 #### ZRAM Device Settings
 ```